gonfva/gonfva.github.io/content/en/blog/2020-03-15-coronavirus-in-the-uk.md

 There is also another report where there seems to be some immunity, at least for some time.
 And other reports where the use of blood plasma from people that have been infected and cured help infected sick people to recover.

+{{< tweet user="florian_krammer" id="1239036927535448069" >}}_Immunity_

-> [](https://twitter.com/florian_krammer/status/1239036927535448069)ImmunityIn any case, it doesn't really matter a lot if there is going to be immunity in the short term, in the long germ, or for some cases none at all.
+In any case, it doesn't really matter a lot if there is going to be immunity in the short term, in the long germ, or for some cases none at all.
 If the diseases is not controllable and an important part of the society is going to pass the disease, it is better to just try and handle it.

 Regarding the sick and elderly, their behaviour is probably already different from the rest of the society, and I suspect that the government has already planned some measures to isolate them once the peak is approaching.
 For example, they gave a lot of emphasis on the closing of schools meaning sending children to grandparents in the worst moment, and why that is not desirable.
 There are also some [rumors of isolation for up to four months](https://www.itv.com/news/2020-03-14/elderly-to-be-quarantined-for-four-months-in-wartime-style-mobilisation-to-combat-coronavirus/), although later those rumors have been dismissed (BBC radio 4 this morning on an interview to Scotland's CSA, no link).
 I understand the government has put a lot of thought in tools to reduce risks.